ghoti143/bible-study/memory-verses.md

 but the word of the Lord remains forever.”

 And this word is the good news that was preached to you.

+## Psalm 36:5-7

+5 Your steadfast love, O LORD, extends to the heavens, your faithfulness to the clouds.
+6 Your righteousness is like the mountains of God; your judgments are like the great deep; man and beast you save, O LORD.
+7 How precious is your steadfast love, O God!
+The children of mankind take refuge in the shadow of your wings.  - Psalm 36:5-7